-As shown in the above table, approximately 99.4% (1,315 out of 1,323) non-residential properties will be taxed at their full CVA using the recommended capping parameters.
-The use of these optional tax provisions have moved a significant number of properties to full CVA taxes from the capped/clawed back position over the past four years.
+As shown in the above table, approximately 99.5% (1,323 out of 1,330) non-residential properties will be taxed at their full CVA using the recommended capping parameters.
+The use of these optional tax provisions have moved a significant number of properties to full CVA taxes from the capped/clawed back position over the past five years.

-All properties in the Multi-residential tax class are at their CVA taxes, this class exited from the capping program staring in 2016.
+All properties in the Multi-residential tax class are at their CVA taxes, this class exited from the capping program starting in 2016.
 Both the commercial and industrial tax classes are not eligible for immediate exit or phase-out of tax capping at this time.
 To be eligible for the phase-out, all capped properties must be within 50% of their CVA taxes.
-Unfortunately, we have 1 property in the industrial tax class that is currently at 40% of its CVA taxes.
-In the commercial tax class, there are currently 2 properties at less than 50% of their CVA taxes.
+Unfortunately, we have 1 property in the industrial tax class that is currently at 43% of its CVA taxes.
+In the commercial tax class, there is currently 1 property at 49% of their CVA taxes.
 Once these properties are within 50% of their CVA taxes, the County can initiate the 4 year phase-out.